-This study stems from our interest in policy requirement from the Department for Education in England that instructs all teachers to promote a set of fundamental British values, including mutual respect and tolerance for people of different faiths and beliefs.
+This study stems from our interest in a policy statement from the Department for Education (2014, 5) which instructs all teachers in England to 'promote the fundamental British values [FBV] of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs'.
 Working from a social constructionist epistemological standpoint, the first author collected data to explore how seven Religious Education (RE) practitioners who work in three contrasting secondary schools in England construct mutual respect and tolerance.
 Data analysis used critical discursive psychology, a form of discourse analysis, to facilitate nuanced and critical insights.
 Analysis reveals that the teachers are not critical of mutual respect and tolerance in terms of their status as FBV.
-Instead, they re-located tolerance and mutual respect as part of the RE curriculum area and emphasised how these values cohered with their own personal values.
+Instead, they relocated tolerance and mutual respect as part of the RE curriculum area and emphasised how these values cohered with their own personal values.
 Overall, teachers construct tolerance as a minimalistic form of acceptance, with mutual respect positioned as a preferable concept.
 This has implications firstly for teachers' comfort with disagreement, secondly for children and young people's responses to diversity and thirdly for limiting the educational potential of RE as a vehicle for exploring different faiths and beliefs.